Maurus Carnot: Habsburg connections

 Months later the European war ended, with Austria in the losing side.
 The Republic of German-Austria was proclaimed on 12 November 1918, the emperor by this point having released his state officials from their oaths of loyalty.
 On 3 April 1919 the emperor was formally dethroned by Austria's Constituent National Assembly (preliminary parliament) and exiled.
-Emperor Karl had already relocated to Schloss Wartegg (St. Gallen) in Switzerland a couple of weeks earlier.
+Emperor Karl had already relocated to Wartegg Castle (St. Gallen) in Switzerland a couple of weeks earlier.
 In May 1919 the deposed imperial family found another temporary home at the Château de Prangins in francophone western Switzerland.
-Very soon after the former emperor's arrival in Switzerland, while still installed at Schloss Wartegg in the east of the country, he received what seems to have amounted to a quiet pastoral visit from Father Carnot, keen to see for himself "whether those who had been cast out might not be in need of consolation, a small ray of joy".
+Very soon after the former emperor's arrival in Switzerland, while still installed at Wartegg Castle in the east of the country, he received what seems to have amounted to a quiet pastoral visit from Father Carnot, keen to see for himself "whether those who had been cast out might not be in need of consolation, a small ray of joy".
 At least one source describes the "Disentis Benedictine Father Maurus Carnot" as a friend of the [imperial] family in 1919.
 That judgement may still have been a little out of time, but over the next decade and a half it became a simple reality.

 Nor was the implausible friendship between Father Maurus and the Habsburgs an exclusively private matter.
 He produced a little book entitled "Grün im Tirol" of which little is known, except that it seems to have included or amounted to some sort of defence of the deposed emperor.
 Carnot explained his position in a characteristically forthright letter addressed to a fellow churchman, Canon Vinzenz Kreyenbühl in or shortly before 1922: "As a non-Austrian I found I was the only one who could, through as long and sad period, use my pen as a sword with which the defend the emperor, in my little book "Grün im Tirol", against the foul-spirited slander and persecution to which he was being subjected".
 (Note: "Als Nicht-Österreicher war ich eine lange und traurige Zeit hindurch der Einzige, der den von allen bösen Geistern verfolgten und verleumdeten Kaiser mit dem Schwert der Feder in meinem Büchlein Grün im Tirol verteidigen konnte.")